Terry Matthews: Other businesses

-Additionally, Matthews serves on the board of directors for a number of high tech companies including Solace (formerly Solace Systems), and chairs CounterPath Corporation and Benbria Corporation.
+Additionally, Matthews is on the board of directors for a number of high tech companies including Solace (formerly Solace Systems), and chairs CounterPath Corporation and Benbria Corporation.

 Wales

 Matthews spends a considerable amount of time in his native Wales, working on such ventures as the Celtic Manor Resort, a leisure complex in Newport, near the south Wales coast, chosen to host the 2010 Ryder Cup golf tournament and the 2014 NATO summit.
 The Celtic Manor hosted the ISPS Handa Wales Open for 15 years.
 The original Celtic Manor Hotel was formerly a maternity hospital and is Matthews' birthplace.

 Matthews bought Celtic Manor in 1980, ploughing £100m into the project.
 Firstly the 19th century Manor House was renovated, while in 1991 plans were unveiled to develop two new golf courses and a convention centre between the manor and the River Usk.
 Matthews had become friends with golf course architect, the late Robert Trent Jones Snr, whose family roots were in Aberystwyth.
 Work began on the 'Roman Road' course in 1992, named after the main route connecting the former Roman fortress of Caerleon with the town of Caerwent, which crosses the land.
 In 1994 the 4,000-yard 'Coldra Woods' golf course was started, as well as the £10m golf clubhouse hotel.

 Celtic Manor was Hotel of the Year in 2002, and won two European Design Awards in 2001 - one for the interior designers, Goff Associates, and one for its spa from the International Spa Association.
 Matthews commented that: "I think the resort can act as a magnet to draw new investment into Wales from across the UK and overseas.
 I did my best to put up a building that you can see from the West End of London and I didn't come far short of it!".

 In September 2014, Matthews was appointed chairman of the Swansea Bay City Region Board.
 The Swansea Bay City Region Board is backing a Swansea Tidal Lagoon project.

 In January 2016, he purchased the Hilton Hotel in Newport, which has since undergone significant renovation, and has been incorporated into the Celtic Manor Resort Collection as the Coldra Court Hotel.